-- Council dwellings with effect from 1 April 2017: straight-line allocation over each significant component's estimated useful life; up until 31 March 2017: depreciated on the basis of the Major Repairs Allowance, a measure of the 'wearing out' of the stock, provided by the government. - Other buildings, Vehicles, Plant, Furniture and Equipment, Infrastructure, Surplus assets straight-line allocation over the asset's estimated useful life.
+- Council dwellings straight-line allocation over each significant component's estimated useful life - Other buildings, Vehicles, Plant, Furniture and Equipment, Infrastructure, Surplus assets straight-line allocation over the asset's estimated useful life.

 Newly acquired assets are depreciated from the year following that in which they were acquired, although assets in the course of construction are not depreciated until they are brought into use.